June 8, 2022

 PEACOCK (not considered a wading bird)

-All photos by Steve of the Jungle.
-Location: Jungle Country Club Creek
+Photos by Steve of the Jungle.
+Location: Jungle Country Club Creek.